 - 1/8 tsp. garlic powder

 - 1/2 cup roasted tomato sauce

 - handful fresh arugula, baby spinach or mixed greens

-- 2 tbsp. tofu aioli mayonnaise* (or vegan mayonnaise)
+- 2 tbsp. vegan mayonnaise

 - 2 whole wheat buns (or your favorite sandwich bread)